Skip to content

 Prof Jim Hall, ICE President & EBI Chair

-Panel discussion: Setting a clear vision for sustainable infrastructure (EBI principles 1 & 2)
+Panel discussion: Setting a clear vision for sustainable infrastructure - Chaired by Dr Janet Young

 Coffee break